lgragert/imputation-validation/README.md

 https://pubmed.ncbi.nlm.nih.gov/23849068/

 ### Formatting for all scripts to run
 All scripts mentioned below use the Genotype List String (GLString) format.
-Creating GLStrings from NGS data and the imputation data is done in `NGS_impute_glstring_format.py` It creates multiple files necessary for different levels of analysis.
+Creating GLStrings from NGS data is done in `NGS_glstring_format.py` and creating GLStrings from imputation data is done in `impute_glstring_format.py`.
+It creates multiple files necessary for different levels of analysis.

-Command line prompt: `python3 NGS_impute_glstring_format.py NGS_file.csv impute_*.csv.gz`
+Command line prompt: `python3 NGS_glstring_format.py NGS_file.csv`

 The input it expects:
 1. NGS columns needed for script: